digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 02: Install & Configure PostgreSQL Database for SonarQube

-In this tutorial I'm going to use PostgreSQL as my database engine Always better if you check version compatibility matrix,  before install packages.
+In this tutorial I'm using PostgreSQL as my database engine.
+You also can use other compatible DB such as MySQL or Oracle.

+It's always better to check version compatibility matrix, which recommends by SonarQube developers.

 REF: <a href="https://docs.sonarqube.org/latest/requirements/requirements/
 " target="_blank">https://docs.sonarqube.org/latest/requirements/requirements/
 </a>

+Let's do a system update again.

 ```bash
 sudo apt update